modular-things/modular-things/log/2022-10_jakes-modular-thing-log.md

 - capacitive touch drum kit on solenoids
   - or use the motors in this old reich machine, spin that up as a static demo

+## 2022 11 28

+I'm getting into machine-week hardware now...
+I'd basically like to have a composable demo-machine, right?

+- what are these errors ?
+- machine.api() ?
+- make a motor mount...
+- finish the boards
+- migrate modular-things repos...
+  - modular-things/modular-things-controller
+  - modular-things/modular-things-circuits
+    - incl. mounts etc,

 ---

 ## Dev List